pohape/self-hosted-tg-alert-sites-monitoring-tool/README.md

 - **SSL Certificate Monitoring**: Automatically verifies the validity of HTTPS certificates, ensuring they are properly configured and up to date.
 - **Custom Headers**: Allows the inclusion of custom HTTP headers in requests.
 - **Content Validation**: Searches for specified text on the monitored page to ensure content validity.
-- **Telegram Notifications**: Sends notifications to Telegram on errors.
+- **Telegram Notifications**: Sends alerts to Telegram after N failed checks (configurable per site), and a notification when the site is back online.
 - **Flexible Scheduling**: Schedule monitoring tasks using cron-like syntax.
 - **Easy Configuration**: Customizable through a YAML configuration file.
 - **Debug Modes**: Offers debug modes to effortlessly identify required Telegram chat IDs, debug Telegram API token configuration, and test everything without hassle.